neubot/neubot/doc/FAQ.rst

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-status.png
    :align: center

 7.4.
-What does the speedtest page shows?
+What does the speedtest page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *speedtest* page shows the results of recent *speedtest* tests, i.e.